Food Blog Mohamushkil-a bong foodie's quest about best foods in India

 DSC_1106

 He made dosa in quite a strange way.
 The dosas were fried in butter, and the inside was smeared with a layered of spicy suji mixture (which had made all the difference).
-The slices of butter (again) and amul cheese slices were out. dosas were fried, folded and served on leaf plates.
-Its good they didn’t waste the costing on fancy plates and unhygienically washing them.
-You have to take them like that only.
+The slices of butter (again) and Amul cheese slices were out. dosas were fried, folded and served on leaf plates.
+It’s good they didn’t waste the costing on fancy plates and unhygienically washing them.
+You have to make them like that only.
 The taste was pure heaven- at least a slice of it at 30/- per pc.

 Cheese butter masala dosa